imgopi41/Cricket_Game/README.md

 **II.
 Technology Stack**

-Language: Python(3.6)
+Language: Python

-IDE used: Pycharm
+IDE used: Pycharm(3.6)

 **III. **Workflow****
 1. Firstly, program starts with user input, call for the toss, if user wins the toss user should choose either batting or bowling.
 If not, computer chooses randomly to bat or bowl.